gigasquid/gigasquid.github.io/source/_posts/2016-02-10-fairy-tale-word-vectors.markdown

 The size of the matrix will be big enough to support hypervector behavior, but not so big as to make computation too annoyingly slow.
 It will be nouns x 10,000.

 The first task is to get a set of nouns to fill out the rows.
-Although, there are numerous online sources for linguistic nouns.
-They unfortunately do not cover the same language spectrum as old fairy tale books.
+Although, there are numerous online sources for linguistic nouns, they unfortunately do not cover the same language spectrum as old fairy tale books.
 So we are going to collect our own.
 Using [Stanford CoreNLP](http://stanfordnlp.github.io/CoreNLP/), we can collect a set of nouns using Grimm's Book as a guide.
 There are about 2500 nouns there to give us a nice sample to play with.
 This makes our total matrix size ~ 2500 x 10,000.

 Now that we have our nouns, let's get down to business.
 We want to create an index to row to make a `noun-idx` and then create a sparse matrix for our word frequency matrix.